 Dangers of Mold

+Mold.
 Just the thought of the word gives many homeowners chills.
-No family man or business owner wants to have to deal with the possibility of a mold problem in their home or office.
+No family man or business owner wants to have to deal with the possibility of a mold problem in their home or office, let alone the dangers associated with mold.
 Mold is stinky, ugly, and it is an absolute pain to remediate.
 Unfortunately, the pungent side effects of mold stretch beyond it’s unsightliness.

 For example, steamy kitchens and bathrooms tend to be highly susceptible to mold problems when proper ventilation has not been installed in the space.
 Wherever the moisture may be coming from, mold problems should definitely not be ignored.